-- It was widely believed that the inland boundary of the coastal zone was, from the start, insufficient to adequately manage Louisiana's coastal resources. - Data set evaluation for this study was based on integrated coastal zone management and ecosystem-based management planning tools, and included ArcGIS analysis of available data layers.
-This analysis found that approximately 1.4 million acres of land subject to a high level of coastal influence are outside of the current CZB. - In the time since the establishment of the coastal zone, there have also been a number of other state and federal coastal programs established in south Louisiana which are based on some aspect of coastal science, but which also conform to particular coastal policy criteria.
-The boundaries established for these programs often extend far beyond the current inland boundary.
+- It was widely believed that the inland boundary of the coastal zone was, from its inception, insufficient to adequately manage Louisiana's coastal resources. - Data set evaluation for this study was based on integrated coastal zone management and ecosystem-based management planning tools, including ArcGIS analysis of available data layers.
+This analysis found that approximately 1.4 million acres of land subject to a high level of coastal influence are outside of the current CZB. - In the time since the establishment of the coastal zone, numerous other state and federal coastal programs have been established in south Louisiana, which are based on some aspect of coastal science, but which also conform to particular coastal policy criteria.
+The boundaries established for these programs often extend far beyond the current inland coastal zone boundary.
 Of particular note are the boundaries of the Coastal Non-point Pollution Control Program (CNPCP) and the Louisiana Comprehensive Master Plan for a Sustainable Coast. - A significant area of the CNPCP outside of the current inland CZB exists along critical watersheds.
 Activities in these watersheds, which have downstream impacts, are not reviewed as stringently as activities inside the boundary in regards to coastal effects.
-Benefits of an expanded coastal zone for the CNPCP would include an improvement in coastal water quality by increasing the participation of state and federal agencies and implementation of voluntary management measures and those implemented through incentive programs. - Increased planning initiatives in watersheds that are partially within the coastal zone or adjacent to watersheds that touch the coastal zone will strengthen the state's ability to work with local governments to reduce nonpoint source pollution and limit other factors which could potentially affect coastal waters and coastal resources - A broader coastal zone would also provide enforceable policies in the CUP and IGC management areas that would help control nonpoint source pollution in much of the CNPCP area.
+Benefits of an expanded coastal management area for the CNPCP would include an improvement in coastal water quality by increasing the participation of state and federal agencies, and by expanding the implementation of voluntary management measures and those implemented through incentive programs.

-- \circ \circ \circ \circ - In addition, the inclusion of watersheds with critical downstream impacts in the WSP area strengthens the ability of coastal management to influence and to reduce nonpoint source pollution. - In the post-Katrina/Rita era of coastal zone management in Louisiana, the scale of management needed is much greater than was thought in the mid-1970s when coastal zone management concepts were just being developed.
+- Increased planning initiatives in watersheds that are partially within the coastal management area, or adjacent to watersheds that touch the coastal management area, will strengthen the state's ability to work with local governments to reduce nonpoint source pollution, and to limit other factors which could potentially affect coastal waters and coastal resources - A broader coastal management area would also provide enforceable policies in the CUP and IGC management areas that would help control nonpoint source pollution in much of the CNPCP area. - In addition, the inclusion of watersheds with critical downstream impacts in the WSP area strengthens the ability of coastal management to influence and to reduce nonpoint source pollution. - In the post-Katrina/Rita era of coastal policy in Louisiana, the scale of management needed is much greater than was thought in the mid-1970s when coastal zone management concepts were just being developed.
 The state Master Plan was developed to fulfill the mandates of Act 8, which was passed by the Louisiana Legislature in 2005 to integrate flood control projects and coastal restoration. - Pursuant to Executive Order No. BJ 2009-7, state agencies are already required to conduct their activities in a manner consistent with the Master Plan.
-Implementation of an expanded inland CZB with two levels of management, CUP and IGC, would provide a formal process through which the recommendations of the Master Plan are incorporated into the review of proposed coastal activities. - As proposed, the updated coastal zone would include the geographic extent of all Master Plan measures and their respective buffer areas, with the exception of two buffer areas.
-The two buffer areas that extend outside of the proposed coastal zone are both watershed management features; these two features would be within the WPA.
+Implementation of an expanded inland coastal management area with two levels of management, CUP and IGC, would provide a formal process through which the recommendations of the Master Plan are incorporated into the review of proposed coastal activities. - As proposed, the updated coastal management area would include the geographic extent of all Master Plan measures and their respective buffer areas, with the exception of two buffer areas.
+The two buffer areas that extend outside of the proposed coastal management area are both watershed management features; these two features would be within the WPA.